-The "Rhode Island Clean Air Preservation Act" establishes a regulatory framework to prohibit atmospheric experiments and interventions, including solar radiation modification (SRM), cloud seeding, and other practices that may release harmful pollutants into the atmosphere.
-The act specifically addresses concerns related to Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS), known as "forever chemicals."
+The proposed "Rhode Island Clean Air Preservation Act" establishes a regulatory framework to prohibit atmospheric experiments and interventions that could release pollutants, including solar radiation modification (SRM), cloud seeding, and other forms of geoengineering.
+The act specifically addresses concerns regarding public health risks associated with the release of Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS), known as "forever chemicals."

-This legislation creates a new chapter in Title 23 of the General Laws, defining relevant atmospheric activities and pollutants, and outlining the responsibilities of state authorities in regulating these practices.
-The Rhode Island State Police (RISP) are designated to enforce the prohibitions, with the authority to issue cease-and-desist orders for unlawful atmospheric activities.
-Violators of the act face significant penalties, including fines of not less than $500,000 and imprisonment for not less than five years.
+This legislation creates a new chapter in Title 23 of the General Laws, defining relevant terms and outlining the responsibilities of state authorities in regulating these practices.
+The Rhode Island State Police (RISP) will be responsible for enforcing the act, which includes issuing cease-and-desist orders for unlawful atmospheric activities.
+Violators of the act will face significant penalties, including fines and imprisonment.

-The act mandates that government and military projects comply with its requirements and requires independent evaluations of irradiating infrastructure to ensure compliance with specified radiation limits.
-Additionally, it amends Section 30-15-7 of the General Laws to clarify the governor's powers in disaster management while removing "weather modification" from the responsibilities of state agencies involved in disaster prevention.
-Overall, the act aims to protect public health and the environment by preventing harmful atmospheric interventions.
+The act mandates that government and military projects comply with its requirements and requires independent evaluations of irradiating infrastructure to ensure compliance with established standards.
+Additionally, it amends Section 30-15-7 of the General Laws to clarify the governor's powers in disaster management while removing "weather modification" from the responsibilities of state agencies in this context.
+Overall, the legislation aims to protect public health and the environment by preventing harmful atmospheric interventions.

 Statutes affected: